 This startling conclusion captures Bell’s appropriation of Confucianism and his approach to explaining contemporary China.
 He makes a similarly challenging assessment of democracy’s prospects there: don’t hold your breath.
 Bell maintains that most government officials and intellectual elites in today’s China would instead endorse something like “a strong, meritocratically chosen legislature that would have constitutional priority over the democratically elected house.”
 Furthermore, he argues that a meritocratic legislature selected by Confucian exams would probably be a better arbiter of the public good than standard democracy (or, to be fair, than the communist party’s authoritarian rule).
 If sex is okay in Bell’s Confucianism, so is elitism.
 In this he is on solid ground so far as the classics are concerned.

 His application of this Confucian approach to the contemporary polity is, if nothing else, arresting.
 What I find astonishing is the Maoist resonance to Bell’s description of the role of a Confucian lower house: “the national democratic legislature’s main function is to transmit the people’s (relatively uninformed) preferences to the meritocratic house.”
 The parallel of part of this ideal-form to Mao’s “mass line” is obvious to those familiar with the history of the Communist Party of China.
-“From the masses, to the masses,” said Mao, although in his case the meritocratic elites intended to both learn from and lead the common people were communist party cadres and not Confucians.1
+“From the masses, to the masses,” said Mao, although in his case the meritocratic elites intended to both learn from and lead the common people were communist party cadres and not Confucians. ((The locus classicus of Mao’s thinking on the “mass line” is his 1943 “Some Questions Concerning Methods of Leadership,” reproduced in the third volume of the Selected Works of Mao Tse tung (Beijing: Foreign Languages Press, 1965). ))

 But Bell’s proposal is far more interesting than this partial parallel.
-Indeed, the resonance with Maoism underscores how Confucian Mao’s sinified version of Marxism-Leninism was, as much as it raises an ironic continuity with Mao’s mass line politics.2 And Bell’s challenge to most westerners remains clear:
+Indeed, the resonance with Maoism underscores how Confucian Mao’s sinified version of Marxism-Leninism was, as much as it raises an ironic continuity with Mao’s mass line politics. ((Stuart Schram has noted the parallels and debts in Maoism to Confucianism, albeit with fundamental differences, in The Thought of Mao Tse tung (Cambridge: Cambridge University Press, 1989). )) And Bell’s challenge to most westerners remains clear:

 “Should we complain just because [the proposed Confucian] system doesn’t satisfy our ideas about democratic rule, or should we allow for the possibility that there are morally legitimate, if not superior, alternatives to Western-style liberal democracy?”